JPilik/python_learning/04/README.md

-# First thing to work on with just Python basics
+# Forth  thing to work with is html
 Write the code to print out "Hello, World" with a carriage return on the end that will pass the linting rules and a test that verifies it works.